Glasislundr/PotK-Threnody/README.md

 ```cmd
 pip install pygame
 ```
+NOTE: Pygame is only used for the Story Viewer (script 05), and is not needed for the extraction tools.

 ## Installation and Usage
 The numbered python scripts in the root folder outline the steps.